P

 Q: What city or country has inspired your work?

-Q: Did you learn any new techniques from any of the international artists that you encountered?
+Q: Did you learn new techniques from any of the international artists that you encountered?

 A: I was inspired by Citlali Fabian, a photographer.
 She built her own 8 x 10 camera to photographic portraits of the women showing their ancestral roots.
 She develops her projects using modern film and 19th century processes as Wet Plate Collodion and Daguerreotype.

-Robin Becker has exhibited her work internationally and nationally including the Renwick Gallery of the Smithsonian American Art Museum, Washington, DC; Tucson Museum, Tucson, AZ; Phoenix Art Museum, Phoenix, AZ; Arizona State University Museum Gallery, Tempe, AZ; Kalamazoo Institute of Arts Museum Gallery, Kalamazoo, Michigan; Mitchell Museum Main Gallery, Mt Vernon, ILL; Southern Illinois University Museum at Fanner Hall, Carbondale, IL; and in Japan: the Aoyma Gallery, Aoyma, Japan; Nakazawa Gallery and the Heartland Gallery, Tokyo, Japan.
+The artist has exhibited her work internationally as well as nationally including the Renwick Gallery of the Smithsonian American Art Museum, Washington, DC; Tucson Museum, Tucson, AZ; Phoenix Art Museum, Phoenix, AZ; Arizona State University Museum Gallery, Tempe, AZ; Kalamazoo Institute of Arts Museum Gallery, Kalamazoo, Michigan; Mitchell Museum Main Gallery, Mt Vernon, ILL; Southern Illinois University Museum at Fanner Hall, Carbondale, IL; and in Japan: the Aoyma Gallery, Aoyma, Japan; Nakazawa Gallery and also the Heartland Gallery, Tokyo, Japan.

-Her work is in private and public collections of Midwestern State University, Wichita Falls, Texas, the Atlanta Power Company, Atlanta, Georgia and various private collections in the USA, Japan, France, and Germany.
-Becker received her BFA in Printmaking and studied architecture at Arizona State University and earned her MFA in Fibers and Photography from Southern Illinois University at Carbondale.
+Her work is in private and public collections of Midwestern State University, Wichita Falls, Texas, the Atlanta Power Company, Atlanta, Georgia in addition to various private collections in the USA, Japan, France, and Germany.
+Becker received her BFA in Printmaking and studied architecture at Arizona State University and then earned her MFA in Fibers and Photography from Southern Illinois University at Carbondale.
 She lives and works in Topanga Canyon, California.
-She has established multiple temporary studio locations in Pittsburgh, New York, New Orleans, and Vancouver, Canada.
+Additionally, she has established multiple temporary studio locations in Pittsburgh, New York, New Orleans, and Vancouver, Canada.